 Laws are constituted to keep peace and order.
 Laws also define what a community of people deems as important to their way of living.
 For others, laws curtail freedom and individuality.
 Are there still places on earth not governed by laws?
-Here are a few places on earth where laws do not exist.
+Here are a few places on earth where formal laws as we know them largely do not exist.

 The first place is Antarctica.
 A treaty in 1959 ensured that the place is free for all.
 But since it is no more than a large chunk of ice and has little to offer in terms of natural resources and is barely inhabitable.
 The whole continent is donated to science for scientists to study and experiment on.

 No one nation legally owns or governs Antartica so there’s no set centralized lawmaking body on the continent.
 Instead, in 1952, The Antarctic Treaty was signed in by a group of countries who had scientists in and around Antarctica and were already conducting research.
 It was initially agreed to by original signatories, seven countries with claims to territory in Antartica.
 These original signatories included: Argentina, Australia, Chile, France, New Zealand, Norway and the United Kingdom.
 Since 1961, when The Antarctic Treaty was put into affect, many other world nations have adopted it.